-Safety of high-dose lithium orotate
+Safety of high-dose orotate

-For my patients with MCI (minimal cognitive impairment), I’m checking their kidney and thyroid function and in several cases prescribing lithium.
+For my patients with MCI (minimal cognitive impairment), I’m checking their kidney function and in several cases prescribing lithium.
 This is based on the two Brazilian studies.
 And it’s based on the basic science behind these trials, which is substantial and also suggests this approach ought to help.
 And because very-low-dose lithium is easier to use safely than full-dose lithium.

 Could someone just start taking lithium orotate for the same reasons?
 I can see why someone would be tempted: get lithium’s potential brain benefits, no doctors, no blood tests.
 How big a dose can one take safely in this fashion?
 Unknown.
 Is it safer to use lithium carbonate, say 150 mg, the lowest available prescription dose, than to mess with orotate, which is so untested?
 I think maybe so: at least that way you can get your kidney and your thyroid checked too.